MikeTaylor/firefly/doc/installing-an-app.md

 Note that we do not rebuild the Stripes bundle as part of this process: that is the job of the various tenant administrators.

 ## Open issues

-XXX FOLIO admin or platform admin?
+* Should the processes outlined above be run by the FOLIO adminstrator (who is responsible for the whole installation) or the platform administrator?
+Or are we starting to feel that maybe they are the same person?

-XXX Ordering insertions to fulfil dependencies.
-Order of inserting multiple backend modules also matters due to dependencies.
-We can leave it to packagers to specify the right order, or determine it by dependency analysis.
+* Backend modules must be inserted into Okapi before their corresponding UI modules so that dependencies are satisfied.
+This is easy in the present case where there is one module of each kind, but will be a more complex problem when dealing with larger apps that involve multiple backend modules with interdependencies.
+We can leave it to packagers to list elements in the right order, but it would be more polite to allow the elements to be listed in any order, and resolve a correct order by topologically sorting the interface dependencies expressed in the module descriptors.

-XXX Launch information is generated from what's in the module descriptor's embedded launch descriptor.
-LDs of my new modules may not be adequate.
-Things like port number do not really belong
+* Launch information used by Kuberneters and other orchestration software is generated from information in the launch descriptor that is embedded in the module descriptor.
+Very minimal launch descriptors like that of `mod-harvester-admin` may not be adequate.
+Conceptually, though, launch descriptors are problematic.
+As part of the module descriptor, they should really contain only information about the module itself, such as "this should be allocated 512 Mb to run in".
+But at present, launch descriptors also include information about deployment, such as what port the container makes the module available on.

-XXX Do we leave enough information behind for the tenant procedures?
+* Do the procedures outlined in this document leave behind enough information -- for example, in Okapi's internal state -- to support the subsequent procedure of enabling the app for a tenant?
+If not, then we will need to save state in some other form.